WilliamJohnsonJr/audition/README.md

     - DBPassword
     - DATABASE_URL
     - EXCITED
-- Everything else is included in the CloudFormation template, provided that you pass in the correct environment variables (I recommend doing that through Parameter Store).
+- Everything else is included in the CloudFormation template, provided that you pass in the correct environment variables and parameters when running `aws cloudformation create-stack` (I recommend doing that through Parameter Store, but this is an example app so I feed some things in through the cloudformation terminal command as Parameters below).
 ### Steps
 (WIP)
 - Deploy the initial CloudFormation Stack to bootstrap necessary resources and get the services, etc. running.
 Example CLI command: